Doly Begum

-Doly Begum (ডলি বেগম) is a Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
-She represents the riding of Scarborough Southwest as a member of the Ontario New Democratic Party.
-At 29, Doly Begum was the youngest New Democrat among the party's caucus and is the first Bangladeshi-Canadian to be elected to a legislative body in Canada.
+Doly Begum (ডলি বেগম; born September 5, 1989) is a Canadian politician who has been the member of Parliament (MP) for Scarborough Southwest since 2026 as a member of the Liberal Party.
+Previously, she was the member of Provincial Parliament (MPP) for Scarborough Southwest from 2018 to 2026 and a member of the Ontario New Democratic Party (NDP), serving as deputy leader from 2022 to 2026.
+She resigned as MPP and deputy provincial NDP leader in 2026 to run for the federal Liberal Party in the 2026 Scarborough Southwest federal by-election.
+She is the first person of Bangladeshi origin to serve as an MP.

-Early life
+Early life, education and career

-Begum was born in the Moulvibazar District of Bangladesh.
+Begum was born September 5, 1989, in the Moulvibazar District of Bangladesh.
 She immigrated to Canada as a child with her family, and was raised in Scarborough, Ontario, attending W. A. Porter Collegiate Institute in the Clairlea neighbourhood of Toronto.

-Thereafter, she obtained a Bachelor of Arts from the University of Toronto in political science, and a Master of Arts in development, administration and planning from University College London.
-Prior to her candidacy, she was Co-Chair of the Scarborough Health Coalition, Vice-Chair of Warden Woods Community Centre, a research analyst at the Society of Energy Professionals, and was the chief coordinator of the province-wide Keep Hydro Public campaign.
+She obtained a Bachelor of Arts from the University of Toronto in political science, and a Master of Arts in development, administration and planning from University College London.
+Prior to her candidacy, she was co-chair of the Scarborough Health Coalition, vice-chair of Warden Woods Community Centre, a research analyst at the Society of Energy Professionals, and was the chief coordinator of the province-wide Keep Hydro Public campaign.

-Career
+Political career

+Provincial politics

-In the 2018 Ontario general election, Begum ran as the New Democratic candidate for the Scarborough Southwest riding.
-The riding has a large immigrant population, constituting 45% of the riding's population, with Bangladeshi Canadians accounting for 16%.
-She won the riding with 46% of the vote, defeating 15-year Liberal incumbent Lorenzo Berardinetti, becoming the first Bangladeshi Canadian to be elected to a legislative body in Canada.
+In the 2018 Ontario general election, Begum ran as the NDP candidate for Scarborough Southwest.
+The riding has a large immigrant population, constituting 45 per cent of the riding's population, with Bangladeshi Canadians accounting for 16 per cent.
+She won the riding with 46 per cent of the vote, defeating 15-year Liberal incumbent Lorenzo Berardinetti.
+At 29, Doly Begum was the youngest member of her party's caucus and is the first Bangladeshi-Canadian to be elected to a legislative body in Canada.

-As of August 11, 2024, she is the Official Opposition critic for Immigration Services and for International Credentials.
-Prior to that, she served as the Official Opposition Critic for Citizenship, Foreign Credentials and Immigration Services.
-Prior to that, she was the Deputy Opposition Whip from August 2019 to February 2021, the Critic for Early Learning and Childcare from August 2018 to February 2021 and a Member of the Standing Committee on Social Policy from July 2018 to October 2019.
-Her critic portfolio changed to Immigration Services, and International Credentials following the 2022 Ontario general election.
+She was named the Official Opposition critic for immigration services and for international credentials on August 11, 2024.
+Begum previously served as the Official Opposition critic for citizenship, foreign credentials and immigration services, deputy opposition whip from August 2019 to February 2021, critic for early learning and childcare from August 2018 to February 2021 and a member of the Standing Committee on Social Policy from July 2018 to October 2019.

 In 2020, Begum introduced a private member's bill that would mark June as Filipino Heritage Month.
 The bill passed its final reading and received Royal Assent on May 20, 2021, officially proclaiming June as Filipino Heritage Month in Ontario.

-On July 13, 2022, Begum was named a Deputy Leader of the Ontario New Democratic Party, alongside Sol Mamakwa.
+On July 13, 2022, Begum was named a deputy leader of the Ontario New Democratic Party, alongside Sol Mamakwa.